 Board of Australia's Crown rejected calls for regulator cooperation, chair tells inquiry

-SYDNEY, July 8 (Reuters) - The chair of embattled Crown Resorts Ltd (CWN.AX) said she had challenged the Australian casino operator's "resistant" approach to a public inquiry that found it unsuitable for a gambling licence in Sydney, but that she was "overruled" by the board.
+SYDNEY (Reuters) - The chair of embattled Crown Resorts Ltd said she had challenged the Australian casino operator’s “resistant” approach to a public inquiry that found it unsuitable for a gambling licence in Sydney, but that she was “overruled” by the board.

 Helen Coonan, who became chair in January 2020, said she had also called for Crown’s CEO to be removed after his testimony last year at the public inquiry but the legal advice was that it “wouldn’t be a very sensible thing to do”.